 Frances Schultz, a contributing editor to House Beautiful magazine, describes her home as “a humble 1920s stucco cottage in East Hampton, New York, with asymmetrical, elfin-size rooms and low (eight-foot) ceilings.”

 She dubbed it Bee Cottage “because bees are drawn to beauty and are industrious, social, and focused.
 It’s about being present, in the moment.
 Just be(e), honey.”
-Love that.
-Let’s take a look!

-Look at how charming that same galley kitchen looks now:
+Look at how charming it is now:

 Tom Samet, a decorator and friend, helped her along the way.
-I love this little seating area they fit into the kitchen:

 House Beautiful has featured all of the before and afters of the cottage as part of a series.

 You can follow Frances Schultz’s decorating adventures on her blog.